Somnium13/SS13/README.md

 - Dec 23: 243 Errors.
 (We have resource names, though!)
 - Dec 24: 150 Errors.
 (Other counts are somewhere in the neighborhood of 500.
 Regardless, things are coming together very quickly.)
 - Dec 25: 131 Errors.
+- Dec 26: 141 Errors.
+(Gluing virtual methods together was hard.
+Next two days I'll make an honest effort to knock out a bunch of issues!)

 **Current:** Fixing issues with C# code generation.
 Going to try getting it compiling by the new year!